Monigass/SpectoLogic.Azure.CDN/VerizonDigital.CDN.TokenProvider.Sample/readme.md

-﻿# SpectoLogic.Azure.CDN.Sample
+﻿# VerizonDigital.CDN.TokenProvider.Sample
-This sample shows how to use SpectoLogic.Azure.CDN Library.
+This sample shows how to use VerizonDigital.CDN.TokenProvider Library.

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS,